aiifabbf/TOEFL-writings/writing.md

 TPO 40

-##### :pencil: Some parent offer their school-age children money for each high grade(mark) they get in school.
+##### Some parent offer their school-age children money for each high grade(mark) they get in school.
 Do you think this is a good idea?

+> 不要强行用定语从句。

-As competitions become fiercer in school, parents are coming up with every possible method in order to boost their children's performance in tests, some of whom even give them money as a reward of high grade, which has raised an acute discussion.
+:star: As competitions become fiercer in school, parents are coming up with every possible method in order to boost their children's performance in tests, some of whom even give them money as a reward of high grade, which has raised an acute discussion.
 This practice, from my perspective, is not preferable though as it does no good to children.

 Money is hardly a good stimulus that can encourage children incessantly.
 Using money as stimulus might be useful and effective for the first or second time, as it enables children to harvest great joy in possessing the freedom to purchase whatever they wish.
 However, chances are that children gradually take this reward for granted and no longer view it as a reward.
-More severely, once their performance in tests decreases accidentally, they are given less money or are even cut off this joy, which imposes great stress on children because they desperately desire the freedom back, as a consequence of which they probably do even worse in the next test.
-As time passes, money as a stimulus forms a negative feedback loop, witnessing children performing less and less satisfyingly.
+More severely, once their performance in tests decreases accidentally, they are given less money or are even ~~cut off~~deprived of this joy, which imposes great stress on children because they desperately desire the freedom back~~, as a consequence of which~~.
+Consequently, they probably do even worse in the next test.
+As time passes, money, as a stimulus, forms a negative feedback loop, witnessing children performing less and less satisfyingly.

-Giving money as reward distorts children's concept of money.
+Giving money as reward distorts children's ~~concept of money~~financial thinking.
 Money is a relatively ambiguous concept for children at school, while a good grade in a test basically deserves no money paying back as a reward since getting good performance in a test might mean a lot to the exam-takers but it does not create contribution to society nor provide others with useful service.
 In essence, money was invented as a alternative that represents the average efforts taken in making contribution to society.
 If parents give money reward, they are equivalently indicating to their children that there is a plausible connection between a good grade and getting paid by money, which is certainly setting a false notion of money in children's mind.
 As a consequence, whenever children are deprived of money reward due to bad performance, they become so desperate that they might come up with devil thoughts such as outcrying for money or even stealing money from parents.

 Admittedly, money as a reward is an enormously effective stimulus for the first few weeks and a sudden and huge rise in children's grades is expected soon since money, representing their favorite toys or a palatable meal at their favorite restaurant, is such a giant lure that few children decide not to work hard, submerged in the fantasy.
 However, as stated above, using money as a stimulus trades children's performance with their moral senses, jeopardizing their future.
 In conclusion, it is never a good idea to offer money as a reward.